 One does not hear the 'magic words' too often here in Israel.
 And yes, Israelis can also be quite rude.
 Let me count the ways:

 New immigrants and tourists are often amazed at the 'chuzpah' (audacity) of Israelis and it is often a topic of complaint.
 But after a while they get 'de-Westernized' and start to see that Israelis are not really rude, just a tad, shall we call it..um...impolite?

 They may not say "please" and "thank you" but they bring coffee and cookies to the municipality workers cleaning the gardens near their house.
 Strangers may interrogate you when you ride on a bus but they will get off the bus before their bus stop so that they can show you a shortcut to that building you were looking for.

 Before I learned Hebrew I was always intrigued about caused such a heated discussion.
 But if I asked someone, they would just shrug and say: "It is nothing" - making me even more curious.
 Now that I do understand Hebrew, I agree.
-They do argue about nothing, for example where to buy the best tomatoes or if the soccer team is any good.
+They do argue about nothing, for example where to buy the best tomatoes or if the olive oil is any good.